-A day in the life of a high-volume photographer can be hectic and a bit stressful at times because shuffling hundreds to thousands of subjects one by one before your camera frame to capture an important memory requires a fast, strategic workflow.
+A day in the life of a volume photographer can be hectic and a bit stressful at times because shuffling hundreds to thousands of subjects one by one before your camera frame to capture an important memory requires a fast, strategic workflow.

-High-volume photography is growing more and more competitive not only because of its gratifying rewards of creating those lifetime mementos for subjects and their families but also because it can be a lucrative business if the right practices are implemented.
-The key to a successful high-volume photography business is to have an efficient workflow that will produce consistent, high-quality work.
+Volume photography is growing more and more competitive not only because of its gratifying rewards of creating those lifetime mementos for subjects and their families but also because it can be a lucrative business if the right practices are implemented.
+The key to a successful volume photography business is to have an efficient workflow that will produce consistent, high-quality work.
 Tethered shooting is designed to help you reach your business goals.

 1. Better-quality captures in fewer frames

 A high-quality image is the goal of every photographer; however, for volume photographers, image quality can often times make or break a sales opportunity.
 For example, holiday photography, such as Santa or Easter Bunny photography, and cruise ship photography rely on the customer’s decision to purchase a photo after viewing it first.

 If anything is amiss in the photo, the customer may not purchase the print.
 This is where tethering can help you make sure everything is at least technically correct about your image.